DaoCloud/DaoCloud-docs/docs/en/docs/install/os-install/TencentOS-install-dce5.0.md

     !!! note

         - TencentOS Server 3.1 belongs to the Redhat system family, so you need to define the `redhat_os_family_extensions` parameter in kubeanConfig.
-        - Execute the following command to check the OS Family identifier for TencentOS Server 3.1.
+        - Run the following command to check the OS Family identifier for TencentOS Server 3.1.
 The output should be `TencentOS`.

             ```bash
             export USER=root